Fusion Complexity Inversion: Why Simpler Cross View Modules Outperform SSMs and Cross View Attention Transformers for Pasture Biomass Regression: Method

-\textbf{Fusion: Gated Depthwise Convolution.} The concatenated $2048 \times 1024$ token sequence is processed by two stacked GatedDepthwiseConvBlocks.
+\textbf{Fusion: Gated Depthwise Convolution.} The concatenated $2048 \times 1024$ token sequence is processed by two stacked GatedDepthwiseConvBlocks, combining depthwise separable convolution~\cite{howard2017mobilenets} with multiplicative gating~\cite{dauphin2017language}.
 Each block applies LayerNorm, sigmoid gating, depthwise 1D convolution ($k{=}5$), linear projection with dropout ($p{=}0.2$), and a residual connection:

 Two stacked blocks have an effective receptive field of 9 tokens.
 This local operation does not attend across the full sequence: the backbone's self attention already captures global dependencies within each view.
 Total fusion parameters: 4.21M.